zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-02-17-maven-grunt-bower.markdown

 }
 ```

-To perform our tasks define npm dependencies in `package.json`:
+To perform all tasks define npm dependencies in `package.json`:

 ``` title:"package.json"
 {